Table of Contents

 // AddCommonFrameworkServices() transitively calls AddSecurity(), which wires

-You must register an IKeyStore implementation in non-Development environments.
-The default DummyKeyStore (registered automatically) is gated to Development only — production hosts that don't override it will fail-fast at startup via the KeyStoreStartupProbe.
+You must register a real IKeyStore in non-Development environments.
+The default DummyKeyStore (registered automatically via TryAdd) is gated to Development only — production hosts that don't override it fail-fast at startup via the KeyStoreStartupProbe.

 The AAD binding